Skip to content

 Calling blocks

-I had specific calling time where all I do is put the headset on and I will call and email on an ongoing basis.
+I had a specific calling time where all I do is put the headset on and I will call and email on an ongoing basis.
 I did most of my sourcing in the morning for an hour.
 Then I will take two hours to catch up on emails and get ready for the afternoon.

 The prospecting funnel